-Our model, by contrast, allows for horizontal competition.
 In our data, it is not typically the case that drugs take 100% market share serially upon entry.
 Rather, drugs are somewhat differentiated in their side effects and efficacy for different groups, and each can make positive sales over time with others in the same class.
 When a firm is considering investing in a horizontally-differentiated innovation, we assume it is aware of these empirical patterns and has rational expectations about the market size of the therapeutic class and revenues a typical drug in that class might earn over its lifetime.
-We operationalize this as the present discounted value of sales of the average drug in that category, invented in that time period, over its lifetime (20 years).
+A virtue of our approach is that it does not require us to examine the laws and regulations of the nations in our dataset to determine the lifecycle and profitability of a new innovation in each country.
+Rather, we use the empirical measurement of brand revenue over time to tell us the effective patent length and market size.